Wursten, Bart (Barend) Theodorus

 Unfortunately the new realities of Zimbabwe after 2000 soon shattered the hopes of an easy, comfortable and lucrative life in the hospitality business.
 However, the absence of tourists offered plenty time to enjoy the natural diversity of the Vumba and the mind blowing diversity of trees, ferns, orchids and other plants quickly sparked a passion for all things botanical.
 The arrival of new technical gadgets like laptop computers and digital photography opened up all kinds of possibilities to document all this.

 Bart first met Mark Hyde in 2003 during a Tree Society outing in the Vumba Mts.
 They soon discovered they were each working on similar ideas to document the flora of Zimbabwe.
-They soon decided that combining Mark's far greater knowledge and Bart's experience in photography could produce good results and the online Zimbabwe Flora was born.
+They decided that combining Mark's far greater knowledge and Bart's experience in photography could produce good results and the online Zimbabwe Flora was born.
 The rest, as one says, is history.

 In 2006, based on their experiences with eco-tourism in mountain habits, Bart and Petra were offered to work for Carr Foundation, which privately funded a project to rehabilitate the Gorongosa National Park in Mozambique and protect the biodiversity on near-by Mt Gorongosa.
 Among other things, Bart guided trips up the mountain to look for the Green-headed Oriole; they organised a vegetation survey on the mountain with Tom Muller and built up a herbarium collection of the plants of the National Park as well as the mountain.